Phone +81 909 763 0909

 Roiro(呂色)

 After a top coat is applaied, further processes have to be done, in which tonoko(砥粉), clay polishing powder, ku-rushi(生漆), very fine charcoal powder and others are used.
 In the final process, roiro-shi(呂色師)uses the mixture of roiro finishing powder, usually charcoal, and oil to polish with his fingers and hands.
 The finished surface clearly reflect surrounding things just like a piece of mirror does.
-This mirror-like smooth finish is given to the outside of Tsuzumi.
-We are proud to call it shikkoku(漆黒), which means true black and is written in a pair of kanjis, (urushi) and (black).
+This mirror-like smooth finish is given to Tsuzumi and the inside of Miyabi as well as the upper surface of Ofukuwake.
+We are proud to call it shikkoku(漆黒), which is a term generally used to mean true black and is written with a pair of kanjis, 漆 (urushi) and 黒 (black).

 Tamenuri(溜塗り), or Tame